SunnySuite/Sunny.jl/docs/src/structure-factor.md

 instances of time.
 The second involves calculating a dynamic structure factor first and integrating out the $ω$ information.
-The advantage of the latter approach is that it enables application of an $ω$-dependent classical-to-quantum rescaling of structure factor intensities, and this method is preferred whenever comparing results to experimental data or spin wave calculations.
+The advantage of the latter approach is that it enables application of an $ω$-dependent classical-to-quantum rescaling of structure factor intensities, a method that should be preferred whenever comparing results to experimental data or spin wave calculations.
 A disadvantage of this approach is that it is computationally more expensive.
 There are also many cases when it is not straightforward to calculate a meaningful dynamics, as when working with Ising spins.
 In this section we will discuss how to calculate static structure factors from static spin configurations.
 Information about calculating static data from a dynamic structure factor can be found in the following section.

 The basic usage for the static case is very similar to the dynamic case, except one calls `StaticStructureFactor(sys)` instead of `DynamicStructureFactor`.
 Note